patchyj/coveo-client-test/method.md

 Like any project, no matter how small, getting organised is key.
 I like to use Trello writing up and breaking down tasks across a friendly Kanban UI and Sketch for wireframing.
 The more time spent planning code is less time wasted coding.

+NB: Sketch designs are only very basic outlines at this stage

 ### My initial Trello board:

 <img src="./readme_media/trello.png" width="400" alt="Trello">